psychemedia/storytelling-notes/gawain_ragnell_sovereignty.md

 I told' howe itt wold' be, ely dett,
 Nowe hold' that ye haue hygitt ;
 Syf I haue fauyd' yor lyf', and' none other,
-Gawefi muft me wed', f Arthoure,
+Gawen muft me wed', S. Arthoure,
 That is a futt gentitt knyght."
 "No, lady, that I you hight I fhatt not faytt,
 So ye wol be rulyd' by my cowncett,